“I’ve smoked two packs of cigarettes a day for 40 years—what’s the use of quitting now? Will I even be able to quit after all this time?”

 Other drugs may also help with withdrawal symptoms.
-Talk to your doctor about what medicines might be best for you.
+Talk with your doctor about which medicines might be best for you.

-Some people think smokeless tobacco (chewing tobacco and snuff), pipes, and cigars are safe.
+Some people think smokeless tobacco (chewing tobacco and snuff), pipes, and cigars are safe alternatives to cigarettes.
 They are not.
 Smokeless tobacco causes cancer of the mouth and pancreas.
-It also causes pre-cancerous lesions known as oral leukoplakia, gum problems , and nicotine addiction.
+It also causes precancerous lesions (known as oral leukoplakia), gum problems , and nicotine addiction.
 Pipe and cigar smokers may develop cancer of the mouth, lip, larynx, esophagus, and bladder.
-Those who inhale are also at increased risk of getting lung cancer.
+Those who inhale when smoking are also at increased risk of getting lung cancer.

 Secondhand smoke created by cigarettes, cigars, and pipes can cause serious health problems for family, friends, and even pets of smokers.
 Secondhand smoke is especially dangerous for people who already have lung or heart disease.
 In adults, secondhand smoke can cause heart disease and lung cancer.
-In babies it can cause Sudden Infant Death Syndrome (SIDS).
+In babies, it can increase the risk of sudden infant death syndrome (SIDS), which is the unexplained death of a baby younger than 1 year of age.
 Children are also more likely to have lung problems, ear infections, and severe asthma if they are around secondhand smoke.